Virginia vs. SMU Fenway Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

-- Virginia and its opponents have gone over the current 71-point total in four of 10 games (40%) this season.
+- Virginia's games this season have gone over 71 points four of 10 times.

-- SMU and its opponents have combined to score more than 71 points in five of 11 games this season.
+- SMU's games have gone over 71 points in five of 11 chances this season.

-- Wednesday's total is two points lower than the two team's combined 73 points per game average.

-- The 60.2 combined points per game that these two squads have allowed this season are 10.8 fewer than the 71 over/under in this contest.
+- The two teams combine to average 73 points per game, two more than the total in this contest.

+- This contest's total is 10.8 points above the 60.2 these two squads combine to surrender per game this season.

-- The average total in Cavaliers games this season is 65.8, 5.2 points fewer than Wednesday's over/under of 71 .
+- The average total in Cavaliers games this season is 65.8, 5.2 points fewer than Wednesday's total of 71 .

-- The 71 over/under in this game is 5.3 points higher than the 65.7 average total in Mustangs games this season.

 Virginia Stats and Trends

-- In Virginia's 12 games this season, it has six wins against the spread.
+- Virginia has six wins against the spread in 12 games this season.

-- The Cavaliers are 3-2 ATS when favored by 2.5 points or more this season.
+- The Cavaliers have been favored by 2 points or more five times this season and are 3-2 ATS in those matchups.

-- Virginia's games this year have gone over the total in five out of 10 opportunities (50%).

-- Virginia is 6-2 against the spread and 6-3 overall this season when the team notches more than 28.4 points.
+- Virginia is 6-2 against the spread and 6-3 overall this season when the team records more than 28.4 points.

-- When Virginia amasses more than 414.6 yards, the team is 6-4 against the spread and 6-5 overall.
+- In games that Virginia piles up over 414.6 yards, the team is 6-4 against the spread and 6-5 overall.

-- The Cavaliers have turned the ball over three more times (18 total) than the Mustangs have forced a turnover (15) this season.

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.